johnzastrow/johnzastrow.github.io/_posts/2008-07-05-search-remotely-and-send-the-results-to-local-machine.md

     - Linux
 ---

-If you want to grep (search) through a log file while you’re ssh’d in
+If you want to grep (search) through a log file while you're ssh'd in
 to a server and then get that output to yourself on your workstation.
 I
-usually do “grep … &gt; ~/file.txt” and then scp it over.
+usually do "grep … &gt; ~/file.txt" and then scp it over.

 But you can also do:

- ssh remotehost -l remoteuser “grep regexpr logfile” &gt; localfilename
+ ssh remotehost -l remoteuser "grep regexpr logfile" &gt; localfilename

 Or if you are already on the remote but want the file to end up locally: